 - The company cannot recommend any practices, procedures, or usage that deviate from the approved labeling.

-- The efficacy and safety of TREMFYA were evaluated in adult patients with moderately to severely active ulcerative colitis through a phase 3, randomized, double-blind, placebo-controlled clinical trial program.
+- The efficacy and safety of TREMFYA were evaluated in adult patients with moderately to severely active ulcerative colitis through a phase 3, randomized, double-blind, placebo-controlled clinical trial program that assessed the efficacy and safety of intravenous (IV) induction and subcutaneous (SC) maintenance (QUASAR) and a phase 3, randomized, double-blind placebo-controlled treat through study that assessed the efficacy and safety of SC induction and maintenance therapy (ASTRO).1-3

-- During the induction study, patients were randomized to receive TREMFYA 200 mg intravenous (IV) or placebo at weeks 0, 4, and 8.
-At week 12, patients who had a clinical response to TREMFYA IV induction therapy were re-randomized to receive TREMFYA 200 mg subcutaneous (SC) every 4 weeks (q4w), TREMFYA 100 mg every 8 weeks (q8w), or placebo.1
+- During the QUASAR induction study, patients were randomized to receive TREMFYA 200 mg intravenous (IV) or placebo at weeks 0, 4, and 8.
+At week 12, patients who had a clinical response to TREMFYA IV induction therapy were re-randomized to receive TREMFYA 200 mg SC every 4 weeks (q4w), TREMFYA 100 mg every 8 weeks (q8w), or placebo.1

 - Patients who were randomized to placebo SC in the maintenance study who met the loss of response criteria were eligible for a blinded dose adjustment to TREMFYA 200 mg SC q4w between week 8 and week 32 of the maintenance study.1